rust-lang/wg-async/src/vision/status_quo/alan_hates_writing_a_stream.md

 * **What are the sources for this story?**
     * Part of this story is based on the original motivation for `async`/`await` in Rust, since similar problems exist writing `impl Future`.
 * **Why did you choose [Alan][] to tell this story?**
-    * Choosing Alan was somewhat arbitrary, but this does get to reuse the expectation that Alan may already have around `await` coming from JavaScript.
+    * Choosing Alan was somewhat arbitrary, but this does get to reuse the experience that Alan may already have around `await` coming from JavaScript.
 * **How would this story have played out differently for the other characters?**
     * This likely would have been a similar story for any character.
     * It's possible [Grace][] would be more used to writing state machines, coming from C.

-[character]: ../characters.md
-[status quo stories]: ./status_quo.md
 [Alan]: ../characters/alan.md
 [Grace]: ../characters/grace.md
 [Niklaus]: ../characters/niklaus.md